egilron/wl-coref-ncc/README.md

 This fork is an adaption of wl-coref in order to model Norwegian coreference data.

 The following is the original [wl-coref readme](https://github.com/vdobrovolskii/wl-coref).
 It may of may not be relevant for modelling the NARC data.
-See [this repo](https://github.com/egilron/narc-baseline) for instructions on how to use this repository on the NOrwegian data.
+See [this repo](https://github.com/egilron/narc-baseline) for instructions on how to use this repository on the Norwegian data.

 ## Word-Level Coreference Resolution